iArcanic/im-cw1/report/gaming-db-report.md

 );
 ```

 Here, this table consists of the approval for transactions for the games only, made with real-life money of course.
-Foreign key relations are defined, linking the correct `GameTransaction` that needs approval, the assigned `Employee` (a `Manager`), and the date timestamp. it was approved, via `UpdatedDate`.
+Foreign key relations are defined, linking the correct `GameTransaction` that needs approval, the assigned `Employee` (a `Manager`), and the date timestamp.

 ```sql
 CREATE TYPE ApprovalStatus AS ENUM(